BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Caparrós Cabezas and Stanley-Marbell [@CaparrosCabezas:2011:PDM:1989493.1989506] present a framework for characterizing instruction and thread-level parallelism, thread parallelism, and data movement, based on cross-compilation to a MIPS-IV simulator of an ideal machine with perfect caches and branch prediction and unlimited functional units.
 Instruction-level and thread-level parallelism are identified through analysis of data dependencies between instructions and basic blocks.
-The current version of AIWC does not perform dependency analysis for characterizing parallelism, however, we hope to include such metrics in future versions.

 ### Workload Characterization for Benchmark Diversity Analysis